 My colleague Ben Fulcher and I supervised some very talented 1st year students on a Dalyell Showcase project, piloting our 3rd year course on the brain-machine interface.
 The Dalyell programme is for high-achieving students, who get to work on an open-ended research project.
 They managed to use their alpha waves to play brain tug-of-war, and also put together a car racing game prototype, all within one semester and no prior coding experience.

-A few firsts: my first last-author paper, presenting extensive theoretical and numerical work co-authored with Prof. Martijn de Sterke and Mr. Colin Huang, which resolved some outstanding issues on orthogonal plasmonic couplers; my first PRL, in collaboration with IPHT Jena; and my first Arxiv paper (yes, a bit late to the party).
-That work is still under review, but I was happy to share my results while I presented them at various conferences.
+A few firsts: my first last-author paper, presenting extensive theoretical and numerical work co-authored with Prof. Martijn de Sterke and Mr. Colin Huang, which resolved some outstanding issues on orthogonal plasmonic couplers; my first PRL, in collaboration with IPHT Jena; and some new work on Arxiv.
+That paper is still under review, but I was happy to share my results while I presented them at various conferences.
 Speaking of which…

 Conferences and Talks